comtechnet/HighLow/README.md

 4. run `./scripts/2.use-contract.sh` (ignore)
 5. run `./scripts/3.cleanup.sh`
 6. run the following "play" commands from the terminal (found in `./scripts/4.createnrunHL.sh`

+REPLACE contract name with your contract name from ./scripts/1.dev-deploy.sh and REPLACE _gameId with your _gameId from create game

 near call dev-1636061228659-36397651617537 createGame '{"_initBet":"10"}' --amount 100 --accountId comtechnet.testnet